ctHelixOne

 Weather alerts & forecast

-Real-time National Weather Service alerts for the event’s lat/lng — tornado, severe thunderstorm, flood, heat, civil emergency — plus a multi-day forecast.
+Real-time National Weather Service alerts and multi-day forecast for the event’s lat/lng — tornado, severe thunderstorm, flood, heat, civil emergency.
+US-only, no API key, no per-seat surcharge.
 Server-side proxy with shared cache: a hundred dispatchers monitoring the same event = one upstream call.

 Configurable numbering